Precision-Medical-Imaging-Group/HOPE-Segmenter-Kids/docs/nf1.md

 **I have read the instructions and agree with the terms.** [Return to the application](https://nf1.hope4kids.io/).

-The **OPTIMA: Optic Pathway Tumor Impact Monitoring with AI** is a free, open-source web-based application designed at [Children's National Hospital](https://www.childrensnational.org/) for the segmentation and analysis of optic pathway gliomas associated with neurofibromatosis type 1 (NF1-OPG)  in  T1 magnetic resonance imaging (MRI).
+The **CAVS-NF1: Central AI-enabled Volumetric Service for NF1** is a free, open-source web-based application designed at [Children's National Hospital](https://www.childrensnational.org/) for the segmentation and analysis of optic pathway gliomas associated with neurofibromatosis type 1 (NF1-OPG)  in  T1 magnetic resonance imaging (MRI).
 Developed in Python, this web tool aims to provide precise quantitative analysis of pediatric brain MRI, to support clinical decision-making in diagnosis and prognosis.

-With its user-friendly interface, **OPTIMA** provides automated segmentation and volumetric measurements within minutes after uploading the t1 MRI sequences.
-This software provides **state-of-the-art performance** powered by our benchmarked segmentation model.
+With its user-friendly interface, **CAVS-NF1** provides automated segmentation and volumetric measurements within 2 minutes after uploading the t1 MRI sequences.
+This software offers **state-of-the-art performance** powered by our benchmarked segmentation model.

 # Usage

-This software currently requires T1 MRI sequences: native pre-contrast T1-weighted (t1n) or contrast enhanced T1-weighted (t1c).
+This software requires T1 MRI sequences: native pre-contrast T1-weighted (t1n) or contrast-enhanced T1-weighted (t1c).
 The MRI sequences should be uploaded in NIfTI format (*i.e.*, **.nii.gz**).
 Before uploading, we strongly recommend performing **de-identification** to remove any protected health information, including **defacing** if necessary.